NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Projects/TrainingPrograms/README.md

 ## Objectives

 1. To create new contents.
-1. To study the development of a template to create new applications.
+1. To study how to implement these contents in the training progams of each country, adapting them to the students' profile.

 ## Approach and Plan